Attractions in the Old Town of Nessebar – What to see and visit?

 Museums in Nessebar:

 - Archaeological museum: one of the most visited places in the Old town of Nessebar.
-It has a rich collection of artifacts related to the history of the city and Christian icons from the Middle Ages.
+It has a rich collection of artefacts related to the history of the city and Christian icons from the Middle Ages.
 The different halls give information about the city’s existence under the control of the Thracians, the Roman Empire, the Byzantine Empire, and the Bulgarian State.

 - Ethnographic Museum of Nesebar – its exhibition is displayed at Moskoyani House which was built during the Bulgarian Revival Period (1804).
 The house was a property of a rich salesman from Nesebar.
 The museum shows things and items used in the everyday life and crafts of the locals, as well as traditional regional outfits.